hindu-comm/mail_stream_advaita-l/2017/08/is_this_jagat_mithyA/57__H_S_Chandramouli.md

 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-August/046314.html)

 >
-> ​<< ​
+> <<
 > http://www.adhyatmaprakasha.org/php/bookreader/templates/book.php?type=english&book_id=034&pagenum=0000ag#page/11/mode/1up
 > >>
 >

-​The above is the link to the translation by DB Gangolli of Sri SSS independant work on Karika.
+The above is the link to the translation by DB Gangolli of Sri SSS independant work on Karika.
 I am not sure if this is what you wanted.

 The link to Sri SSS kannada translation of the bhAshya on Mandukya Up